cheerful/freckle-apidocs/content/v2/invoices.md

 ## Remove Custom Hourly Rates

 Removes custom hourly rates for specific users.
-When a custom hourly rate is removed for a user, the total dollar amount for the hours they worked for this invoice is calculated using the `simple_hourly_rate`.
+When a custom hourly rate is removed for a user, the total amount for the hours they worked for this invoice is calculated using the `simple_hourly_rate`.
 Users who do not have a custom hourly rate will be ignored.
-Note that if there are no more remaining custom hourly rates, then the invoice will revert to using the `simple_hourly_rate` method of calculating the total dollar amount for time worked.
+Note that if there are no more remaining custom hourly rates, then the invoice will revert to using the `simple_hourly_rate` method of calculating the total amount for time worked.

 ~~~
 PUT /imports/:id/custom_hourly_rates